This guide has been updated.

 - Tate Kids online has interactive, art-inspired games and activities.
 Some highlights include a street-art game and an interactive painting game that allows children to create digital art in Van Gogh’s style.

-- Cassie Stephens, an enthusiastic art teacher based in Tennessee, offers live art classes every day on Facebook.
+- Cassie Stephens, an art teacher based in Tennessee, offered live art classes every day through the end of May, and the recordings can still be found on Facebook.

 - The Smithsonian Learning Activities Choice Board is updated weekly and highlights activities related to various Smithsonian museum collections (divided into science, social studies, arts and culture).